 Classes will regularly read and share whole-class texts, either through their English unit, Guided Reading texts or when a teacher shares a story with the class, often at the end of the day.
 This helps the children to experience a wide range of texts and different genres.

 Children of all ages are encouraged to select individual reading books from class and the school library to enjoy during the school day and at home.
 Children who are confident readers can also select appropriate texts from home.
 Class teachers and TAs will sometimes support children with reading on a one-to-one basis when required.

 Comprehension skills are taught in a variety of ways and across subjects throughout the school.
 We feel it is important that children acquire a secure understanding of a text and can express their response to a question in both an oral and written format.

 Reading opportunities are provided across the whole of our curriculum.
 Children are actively encouraged to develop a love for the written word and we organise a range of events and activities to promote reading.
-Children have a least a weekly opportunity to visit the school library and regular story time takes place in all classes.
-We support World Book Day and visiting authors - this year we invited Guy Bass and M.P.
+Children have at least a weekly opportunity to visit the school library and regular story time takes place in all classes.
+We support World Book Day and visiting authors - last year we invited Guy Bass and M.P.
 Robertson to visit the school and work with the children.
 A few years ago, we were even fortunate enough to have Michael Rosen visit us!

 Shared and Guided Writing

 Shared and Guided writing takes place regularly in classrooms as a whole class and in small groups.
 This forms part of the taught English units where a class teacher will model an example of writing to the whole class.
 It is then used to support children’s writing in the development of different forms, styles and genres.
 A class teacher or TA may work with a small group of children to guide them through the writing process, working on individual writing targets as well as the main lesson objectives.
 Children have opportunities to work through and refine the writing process.
 As part of this process they are taught how to plan, draft, edit, proof-read and publish their work.